Museum on Main Street

 Museum on Main Street provides small and rural communities access to Smithsonian Institution traveling exhibits.

-GHC will send out a Request for Proposals (RFP) approximately 18 months in advance of the exhibition grand opening.
+Georgia Humanities will send out a Request for Proposals (RFP) approximately 18 months in advance of the exhibition grand opening.
 The next exhibition will begin touring Georgia in March 2016.
 The exhibition title is Hometown Teams: How Sports Shape America.

-Applicant information will be posted in two parts, an information and requirements section and the application.
+Applicant information will be posted in two parts, an information and requirements section, and the application.
 It is important that all applicants read the information and requirements section before filling out the application.

-GHC will accept rough drafts of the application.
+Georgia Humanities will accept rough drafts of the application.
 Staff will review your draft and give suggestions for improvements.
 The rough draft is not required but is a good idea for first time applicants.

 Dates to Remember:

-Application on-line by July 31st
+Application online by July 31st

 Applications due October 3, 2014